gothmania/gothmania/README.md

 # Who am I?

 I'm Long, a junior Vietnamese general epidemiologist.
+I was born in 1988 in Hanoi, Vietnam.
 I am particularly interested in epidemiologic methods for hospital-based studies, registry studies, and causal inference methods.
 I am also interested in biostatistical methods for these designs.

 # Education